Tampa Surgical Error Lawyer

 With ever increasing frequency, surgical procedures are conducted using “minimally invasive” techniques that involve scopes and robotic surgical equipment.
 While these techniques may reduce the length of hospital stays and recovery time, they often lead to negligent damage to internal organs, nerves, vessels or tissues due to negligent technique.
 These minimally invasive techniques frequently limit the scope of the surgeon’s vision, and a negligent surgeon may cause injury by failing to use proper care.
 Injuries can be compounded by a physician’s failure to recognize unintended damage to surrounding body parts.

 Get Help after a Serious Surgical Error in Tampa

 Doctors and hospitals may be reluctant to divulge information or accept responsibility for a surgical error, and without medical expertise, it can be difficult to know that a medical mistake is responsible for a bad surgical outcome.
-Tell your story to the experienced medical malpractice attorneys in Tampa at Masterson, Hoag & Smith.
+Tell your story to the experienced Tampa surgical error lawyers at Masterson, Hoag & Smith.
 We will conduct a free review of your case and let you know if you have a claim, and we will pursue your medical negligence claim to make sure you get the care and compensation you need and deserve.
 Call 727-896-3641 for your no-cost consultation.